slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On past and memory

 > *'The past doesn't help understanding the present.
-It's the present that helps understanding the past.' -- José Saramago (Writer)*
+It's the present that helps understanding the past.' -- José Saramago*

-You are your memory.
+> *'History does not repeat, but it does rhyme.' -- Mark Twain*

 Life becomes very easy when you have studied the past and recognize the recurring patterns.

-> *'History does not repeat, but it does rhyme.' -- Mark Twain (Writer)*

 > *'The historian is not really interested in the unique, but in what is general in the unique.' -- Edward Carr*

-> *'There are years that ask questions and years that answer.' -- Zora Neale Hurston*

 > *'The years say, what the days can't tell.' -- Chinese proverb*